 Regarding fats… We have been taught to avoid saturated fats: animal fats , dairy fats or fats that are ‘solid-at-room-temperature’.
-However, the only fats we need to avoid are the ‘factory-made’ ones: artificial, processed trans fats (like sunflower or canola oil).
+However, the only fats we need to avoid are the ‘factory-made’ ones: artificial, processed trans fats, and vegetable oils (like sunflower or canola oil).
 Check labels: avoid foods which include the words ‘shortening,’ ‘partially hydrogenated’ or ’hydrogenated vegetable oil.’
 In other words, ditch your ‘low-fat margarine’ and replace it with delicious, real butter!
 Do not be afraid of natural fat.

 It’s also important to bear in mind that strict keto followers do more than just monitor carbs.
 They also eliminate inflammatory foods – even if they still fit comfortably in their allowable macros.
 I will leave you to research that yourself, but the ketogenic diet is essentially an anti-inflammatory diet, and who doesn’t want the health benefits along with weight loss?
 On my recipes, I highlight which recipes are strict ‘keto’ and which are just simply low-carb.
 They are all, however high-fat – so unless you are planning on committing to this lifestyle with every meal, be mindful of this.